countpauper/countpauper/eul/README.md

 Components can also be registered and might be linked to logging categories.

 ## Identifier

+Status: Identifier was split off from event.
+Needs
+1. Unit tests
+1. Determine if copying should generate new IDs (and moving not).
+Sounds logical, but if done, state machine unit tests break.

 State machine events, error categories and components and perhaps more need to have unique identifiers to recognize an instance/type.
 For global types the pointer to the single instance can identify it.
 For instances that may be created on the stack, an Identifier helper could hand out unique IDs.
-The underlying size of the ID could be templated.
-This can also help reduce the memory footprint, for instance for error caterogies to one byte.
+The underlying size of the ID could be templated  This can also help reduce the memory footprint, for instance for error caterogies to one byte.
 The `event` type currently has the id built in.
 This could be generalized.
 Of course it should also be tested that IDs don't run out.